LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (the same key with Shift or Control) to lurk 0.1 of a turn, without bracing.
 Displace enemies by running into them with Shift/Control or S-LMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
-The best melee weapon is automatically chosen from your equipment and from among your body parts.
+The best, on average, melee weapon is automatically chosen from your equipment and from among your body parts.

 The following commands, joined with the basic set above, let you accomplish anything in the game, though